samdze/godot-gameshell/README.md

     </p>
 2. Change your project settings.
 You can override values for the GameShell only if you select the label of a property and click on `Override For...` in the top right corner of the popup window, then select the feature you created earlier.
 A new property named `<property_name>.<feature_name>` will appear.

     - Project Settings > Display > Window: set the window width and heigth to 320x240.
 This is the GameShell screen resolution.
-Also set te alwayt on top option.
+Also set the always on top option.
         <p align="center">
         <img src="https://i.imgur.com/IZxbjWs.png" />
         </p>

         Set the aspect and the mode too. `keep_width` and `2d` usually work best, but it may depend on the game you're making.
         <p align="center">
         <img src="https://i.imgur.com/PNohbKb.png" />